trebaud/LocalAssistant/README.md

 - Research assistants that cite real, verified sources
 - Smart home controllers that actually work with your devices

-## 💬 Last Words

 Built with ❤️, Ollama, and coffee.

-*"It's basically giving your AI a Swiss Army knife instead of just asking it to describe one."*

 ---